Technical specification

 4.4 User info request

-Example 1 – transferring an access certificate in the Authorization header:
+Example 1 – transferring an access token in the Authorization header:

 GET /oidc/profile HTTP/1.1